 As electronic information grows, records managers are still trying to maintain the same level of control and oversight as they did in the physical world, but in today’s digital environment, this model is no longer effective or realistic.

 The days of physical records may be over, but the pressure on end users is still the same, if not worse.
 Successful records management in the digital workplace still usually relies on users declaring records and tagging them with the appropriate metadata.
 While this isn’t necessarily difficult for users, it interrupts productivity.
 So frankly, sometimes users just don’t do it.

 It’s time to evolve.
-It’s time to think about new ways of easing the burden on end users while still achieving compliance with the latest NARA regulations through enterprise information management (EIM).
+It’s time to think about new ways of easing the burden on end users while still achieving compliance through enterprise information management (EIM).